FrostyX/infra-docs/sshaccess.rst

 .. note::
   This file, and any keys, need to be chmod 600, or you will get a "Bad owner or permissions" error.
-The .ssh directorymust be mode 700.
+The .ssh directory must be mode 700.

 then, add the following::